meisben/cri_dobot/README.md

 ## Usage

-For examples of use see scripts in tests folder
+- For examples of basic usage with cri library see script in tests folder
+- For usage with vsp library and TacTip sensor see script inside tests\vsp\ folder
+  - This requires that the vsp library is also installed (https://github.com/jloyd237/vsp)

 ## Bug list